Efficient Global Optimization of Two-Layer ReLU Networks: Quadratic-Time Algorithms and Adversarial Training: An ADMM Algorithm for Global ANN Training

-In the case when the approximated formulation \cref{eq:prac_clean} is considered and $P_s$ diagonal matrices are sampled in place of the full set of $P$ matrices, obtaining a given level of optimality requires $P_s$ to be linear in $n$, as discussed in \cref{sec:prac}.
-Coupling with the above analysis, we obtain an overall per-iteration complexity of $\gO(d^2 n^2)$, a significant improvement compared with the $\gO \big( d^3 r^3 (\frac{n}{r})^{3r} \big)$ per-iteration complexity of \citep{Pilanci20a}.
+When the approximated formulation \cref{eq:prac_clean} is considered and $P_s$ diagonal matrices are sampled in place of the full set of $P$ matrices, obtaining a given level of optimality requires $P_s$ to be linear in $n$, as discussed in \Cref{sec:prac}.
+Coupling with the above analysis, we obtain an overall $\gO(d^2 n^2)$ per-iteration complexity, a significant improvement over the $\gO \big( d^3 r^3 (\frac{n}{r})^{3r} \big)$ per-iteration complexity in \citep{Pilanci20a}.
 The total computational complexity for reaching a point $u^k$ satisfying $\enorm{u^k - u^\star} \leq \epsilon_a$ is $\gO(d^2 n^2 \log(1/\epsilon_a))$, where $u^\star$ is an optimal value of $u$ and $\epsilon_a > 0$ is a predefined precision threshold.
-In \cref{sec:ADMMexp}, we use numerical experiments to demonstrate that the improved efficiency of the ADMM algorithm enables the application of convex ANN training to image classification tasks, which was not possible before.
-Moreover, our experiments show that a favorable prediction accuracy may only require a moderate optimization precision, which can be reached with a few ADMM iterations.
+In \Cref{sec:ADMMexp}, we use numerical experiments to demonstrate that the ADMM algorithm's high efficiency enables convex ANN training for image classification tasks for the first time.
+Moreover, our experiments show that a high prediction accuracy only requires moderate optimization precision, which can be reached within a few ADMM iterations.

-\subsubsection{General convex loss functions}
+\subsubsection{General Convex Loss Functions}

-When a general convex loss function $\ell(\widehat{y},y)$ is considered, a closed-form solution to \cref{eq:ADMM1} does not always exist and one may need to use iterative methods to solve \cref{eq:ADMM1}.
-One natural use of an iterative optimization method is gradient descent.
-However, for large-scale problems, a full gradient evaluation can be too expensive.
-To address this issue, we exploit the symmetric and separable property of each $u_i$ and $z_i$ in \cref{eq:ADMM1} and propose an application of the randomized block coordinate descent (RBCD) method.
-The details of RBCD are presented in \cref{alg:BCD}.
-The superscript $^+$ denotes the updated quantities for each iteration, and the notation $\gamma_r$ is the step size.
-In practice, the RBCD step size $\gamma_r$ can be adaptively chosen with a backtracking line search.
-Steps 5 and 6 of \cref{alg:BCD} are derived via the chain rule of differentiation.
-It can be verified that \cref{eq:ADMM1} is always strongly convex because its second term is strongly convex while the first and third terms are convex. \citep[Theorem 1]{DBLP:journals/mp/LuX15} has shown that when minimizing strongly-convex functions, RBCD converges linearly.
-The theoretical convergence rate is higher when the convexity of \cref{eq:ADMM1} is stronger and $P$ is smaller.
+When a general convex loss function $\ell(\widehat{y},y)$ is considered, a closed-form solution to \cref{eq:ADMM1} does not always exist, and one may need to use iterative methods, such as gradiant descent, to solve \cref{eq:ADMM1}.
+However, for large-scale problems, a full gradient evaluation is prohibitively expensive.
+To address this issue, we exploit the symmetric and separable property of each $u_i$ and $z_i$ in \cref{eq:ADMM1} and propose a randomized block coordinate descent (RBCD) method in \cref{alg:BCD}.
+Steps 5 and 6 of \cref{alg:BCD} are derived via the differentiation chain rule.
+Note that \cref{eq:ADMM1} is always strongly convex because its second term is strongly convex while the first and third terms are convex.
+Hence, our RBCD algorithm converges linearly \citep[Theorem 1]{DBLP:journals/mp/LuX15}.
+The theoretical convergence rate is faster when the convexity of \cref{eq:ADMM1} is stronger and $P$ is smaller.